rackerlabs/docs-developer-blog/_posts/2018-09-13-integrate-dicoverer-with-OAM.md

   - database
 ---

-This post shows you how to integrate Discoverer 11g with the single sign-on (SSO) solution delivered by Oracle&reg; Access Manager (OAM) 11g.
+This post shows you how to integrate Oracle&reg; Discoverer 11g with the single sign-on (SSO) solution delivered by Oracle Access Manager (OAM) 11g.
 It helps anyone who is looking for a one-stop login solution across different applications.